natyoung/atdd-with-contract-stubs/docs/slide-deck.md

 Aim for:
 - Write from the perspective of the user.
 - Focus on _what_ rather than _how_.
-- Use a ubiquitous Language that's understandable by everyone.
+- Use a ubiquitous language that's understandable by everyone.

----

-# Domain Specific Language

-The language of the problem domain.

-Understood by everyone on the team, including stakeholders.

-No jargon.

 ---